Overview

 Recovery From Robotic Knee Replacement Surgery

 Recovery will depend upon your age, body weight, nutrition, and physical activity.
 Usually, recovery following the robotic knee replacement surgery is quick and complication-free.
-However, you should look for any signs of infection or if you experience unbearable pain or problem while walking, seek immediate medical attention.
+However, if you observe signs of infection, or experience unbearable pain while walking, seek immediate medical attention.
 You should ensure proper follow-ups with your surgeon as per the schedule to assess the anticipated progress.
 In addition, you will be undergoing physical therapy (physiotherapy) for better joint movement and quicker recovery.
 Ensure to complete the physical therapy program as per the schedule.
 Take your medications and supplements as prescribed by your doctor.

 Our Expert Team